Shellability of generalized Dowling posets: Homotopy type of S -Dowling posets

 In the rest of this section we are going to prove the previous formula for the number of spheres by counting the decreasing maximal chains in $\hat\D_n(G,S)$, with respect to the EL-labeling of Definition \ref{def:dowling-labeling}.
 Some of the arguments below are similar to those of \cite[Section 5]{delucchi2017shellability}.
 We first recall the notion of \emph{increasing ordered tree} \cite{chen1994heap,gessel1995enumeration,klazar1997twelve,delucchi2017shellability}.

-\begin{definition} An \emph{increasing ordered tree} is a rooted tree, with nodes labeled by a finite subset $L \subset \N$, such that: \begin{itemize} \item each path from the root to any leaf has increasing labels (in particular, the root has label $\min L$); \item for each node, a total order of its children is specified. \end{itemize} If $L$ is not specified, it is assumed to be $\{0,1,\dotsc,n\}$ for some integer $n\geq 0$. \end{definition}
+\begin{definition} An \emph{increasing ordered tree} is a rooted tree, with nodes in bijection with a finite subset $L \subset \N$ of labels, such that: \begin{itemize} \item each path from the root to any leaf has increasing labels (in particular, the root has label $\min L$); \item for each node, a total order of its children is specified. \end{itemize} If $L$ is not specified, it is assumed to be $\{0,1,\dotsc,n\}$ for some integer $n\geq 0$. \end{definition}

-It is useful to introduce the following variant of increasing ordered trees, which slightly generalizes the $q$-blooming trees of \cite[Definition 9]{delucchi2017shellability}.
+It is useful to introduce the following variant of increasing ordered trees, which generalizes the $q$-blooming trees of \cite[Definition 9]{delucchi2017shellability}.

 \begin{definition} Let $q,r\geq 0$ be integers.
 A \emph{$(q,r)$-blooming tree} is an increasing ordered tree with $q$ extra indistinguishable unlabeled nodes appended to the root, and $r$ extra indistinguishable unlabeled nodes appended to each labeled node other than the root.
 The extra unlabeled nodes are called \emph{blooms}.
 The only thing that matters about blooms is their position in the total order of the children of a node. \end{definition}